Materials Pledge Starter Guide

 - Ask manufacturers for supplier codes of conduct.
 Make sure that they require their supply chain sources to comply with human rights guidelines.

-- Research & document social hot spots and/or human rights and labor risks for at least 2 commonly specified products.
+- Research & document social hot spots and/or human rights and labor risks for at least two commonly specified products.
 Download Grace Farm’s Design for Freedom report or use the Social Hotspot Database for more guidance and information.

 - Select at least 2 products each that meet requirements of abolition of forced labor, elimination of child labor, freedom of association, and equality.
 Reference International Labour Organisation Core Convention for further detail regarding the rights of human beings at work.
 The LEED pilot credit Social Equity within the Supply Chain also has a list of company and product certifications that demonstrate compliance with the ILO standard.